 An advanced composition course for students enrolled in the University Honors Program.
 This course is designed to enhance proficiency in critical reading and thinking and in expository writing.

-In English 312: Advanced Writing students will investigate liberal education, a humanist philosophy emphasizing that a broad education is the basis for a civil society.
+In WRT 287: Advanced Writing students will investigate liberal education, a humanist philosophy emphasizing that a broad education is the basis for a civil society.
 Throughout the course, students will analyze, research, and compose arguments about contemporary public issues.

 The first unit of this course will engage students in a broad discussion of the purpose of a liberal education through shared readings, class discussion, and reflective writing.
 The classes will examine historical and contemporary perspectives about the function and value of liberal education, particularly in relation to efforts of colleges and universities to promote responsible global citizenship.